 A problem with proper thyroid function can result in negative symptoms, such as irritability, muscle weakness, fatigue, weight gain or loss, trouble sleeping, and many other reactions — therefore acquiring proper amounts of selenium benefits the thyroid and body in many important ways.

-Selenium has also been studied for the treatment of dozens of conditions that range from asthma to arthritis, thyroid disorder and heart disease.
-The risk of these conditions increase as we age, so consuming selenium can help defend the body and contribute to a long life.
+Certain studies have investigated the use of selenium for the treatment of dozens of conditions that range from asthma to arthritis, thyroid disorder and heart disease.
+The risk of these conditions increase as we age, so consuming selenium can help defend the body and may contribute to a longer life.

 7. Helps Reduce Asthma Symptoms

 Observational studies have demonstrated that patients with chronic asthma may have lower levels of selenium.
 According to studies, when people with asthma took selenium supplements, they experienced less asthma-related symptoms than those who took a placebo.

 Experts think that selenium supplementation may be a useful add-on treatment to medication for patients with chronic asthma.
 However, more research is needed before this becomes a regular practice, as researchers have yet to determine selenium’s full effect on lung function.

 It appears that both low and high sperm selenium concentrations can have a negative influence on the number of sperm, therefore aiming to meet the recommendation, but not to far exceed it, is important for fertility.